 - Use Descriptive Hyperlinks

-- Not sure what that is?
-No problem.
-These are hyperlinks in a web page or document that clearly and accurately describe the destination or purpose of the link.
+- These are hyperlinks in a web page or document that clearly and accurately describe the destination or purpose of the link.
 They improve accessibility and usability and clarify the link’s purpose and destination.
 An example of a descriptive hyperlink is IT Accessibility at UConn.

 - Provide Transcripts and Captions for Multimedia